Rash as an early

 One rare but potentially serious skin rash that can develop through the use of antiretroviral drugs is Stevens-Johnson syndrome (SJS).
 When this condition covers 30 percent of the body, it’s called toxic epidermal necrolysis.
 The symptoms of SJS include:

 - blisters on the skin and mucous membranes

 Advances in viral control and immune system preservation have made skin problems less severe and less common.
 Skin problems that occur due to HIV have also become easier to treat.

 The most common form of treatment to manage HIV rash is medication.
-Depending on the cause of the rash, over-the-counter drugs such as hydrocortisone cream or Benadryl may be helpful for reducing itchiness and rash size.
-More serious rashes may require prescription medication from your doctor.
+Depending on the cause of the rash, over-the-counter drugs such as hydrocortisone cream or diphenhydramine (Benadryl) may be helpful for reducing itchiness and rash size.
+More serious rashes may require prescription medication from a healthcare provider.